jeffpamer/mixinsPost/post.md

 };
 ```

-Here we have some subtle yet very important differences.
+Here, we have some subtle yet very important differences.
 First, we no longer
 pass in the view class as a paramater.
 Instead we are passing the *instance* of
 the view as the scope.
 What does this mean?
 It means our mixin function is now
-the equivilant of a `Backbone.View`'s `initialize` method.
+the equivalent of a `Backbone.View`'s `initialize` method.

-Secondly, we no longer pass in the mixins as a paramter to the `Mixin` method.
-Instead, we look for a `mixin` property on the view object.
+Second, we no longer pass in the mixins as a paramter to the `Mixin` method--instead, we look for a `mixin` property on the view object.
 With all this said
-and done, how can we actually use this?
+and done, though, how can we actually use this?

 ```javascript
 var alertMixin = function(options) {